 Hot start helps No. 18 Ohio State rout No. 10 Villanova

-Hot start helps No. 18 Ohio State rout No. 10 VillanovaOhio State's Alonzo Gaffney dunks over Villanova's Justin Moore during the second half of an NCAA college basketball game Wednesday, Nov.
-13, 2019, in Columbus, Ohio.
-Ohio State won 76-51.
-(AP Photo/Jay LaPrete)

-COLUMBUS, Ohio (AP) -- Duane Washington Jr. had 14 points and four other players scored in double figures as No. 18 Ohio State started hot and ran over No. 10 Villanova 76-51 on Wednesday night.
+COLUMBUS, Ohio — Duane Washington Jr. had 14 points and four other players scored in double figures as No. 18 Ohio State started hot and ran over No. 10 Villanova 76-51 on Wednesday night.

 Washington opened the game with a pair of 3-pointers to set the tone as the Buckeyes moved to 3-0 with a significant early-season victory.